Nguyenhao2k/Nguyenhao2k/README.md

-- 👋 Hi, I’m @Nguyenhao2k
+- 👋 Hi, I’m @Nguyenhao2k. https://www.facebook.com/Nguyenhope38
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer science.
+Now, I am a student in 19ES - FAST
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning python which can help me to be a date science
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 I'm glad to be your friend.
+-

 <!---
 Nguyenhao2k/Nguyenhao2k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.